-Today, our Personal Computers are more protected than ever, because there are a lot of programs that detect and eliminate threats that want to access to our computer.
-Nevertheless, we can not say that Personal Computers are more secure that a few decades ago.
+Today, our Personal Computers are more protected than ever, because there are a lot of programs that detect and eliminate threats that want to access our computer.
+Nevertheless, we can not say that Personal Computers are more secure than a few decades ago.

-It is important to know how to differentiate what action is performed by each type of threat, since it is possible that an antivirus detect a threat in a file that is harmless, and does not detect other types of file which can cause any type of discomfort to the end user.
+It is important to know how to differentiate what action is performed by each type of threat since it is possible that antivirus detects a threat in a file that is harmless and does not detect other types of file which can cause any type of discomfort to the end-user.

 The programs that have malicious intentions, they are known as Malware.
 So the following types of programs are classified as Malware (Malicious Software).

-This type of software, hide his presence to the Operating system and to the user, in such a way that despite being installed and working, i will be ignored by the OS, and can perform any kind of malicious action.
-For some time this type of threats were difficult to detect, but currently, the vast majority of Anti-Virus are able to detect and remove this type Malware.
+This type of software, hide his presence to the Operating system and to the user, in such a way that despite being installed and working, it will be ignored by the OS, and can perform any kind of malicious action.
+For some time this type of threat was difficult to detect, but currently, the vast majority of Anti-Virus is able to detect and remove this type of Malware.

-This type of Software displays advertisements in the form of pop-ups, or instert ads on the web pages we browse.
-This type of Malware becomes very irritating, since it makes impossible to browse without interruption, and make impossible the use of the computer showing countless pop-up windows.
+This type of Software displays advertisements in the form of pop-ups or insert ads on the web pages we browse.
+This type of Malware becomes very irritating since it makes impossible to browse without interruption and make impossible the use of the computer showing countless pop-up windows.

-These programs collect information about the habits of use of the PC, and typically use these data to commercial purposes.
-Can collect information about the sites visited, and to gather information about the user and the computer.
+These programs collect information about the habits of use of the PC and typically use these data for commercial purposes.
+It can collect information about the sites visited, and gather information about the user and the computer.

 PUPs differ from other Malware.
-Virus, Trojans, Worms, etc., usually are programs that the end user don't want in his PC, however, PUPs can be programs that the end user wants to use in his computer.
-For example, a user may want to have installed a file sharing software, which, in a transparent way to the user, gathers information from his computer.
-That is why it is called Potentially Unwanted Programs (PUPs), because although the end user is going to use that program for one particular function, the software brings a number of not desired “additional functions”.
+Virus, Trojans, Worms, etc., usually are programs that the end-user doesn't want in his PC, however, PUPs can be programs that the end-user wants to use on his computer.
+For example, a user may want to have installed a file-sharing software, which, in a transparent way to the user, gathers information from his computer.
+That is why it is called Potentially Unwanted Programs (PUPs) because although the end-user is going to use that program for one particular function, the software brings a number of not desired “additional functions”.

-These last two types of Malware (Adware and Spyware), are the most spread Malware through the Internet, and the most common cause of troubles to the end user (and more benefits bring to a multitude of stakeholders).
-This is due to the fact they can pass as harmless applications, so it is more easy to distribute them over the Internet.PUPs tend to be distributed through installers of other programs.
-That is to say, when we install a legitimate program, Adware or Spyware will be installed along the main software.
-This type of installers are very common in a multitude of download pages.
-In Usitility we do not use these installers, and we scan our downloads in search of this type of programs.
-You can look more information about the process we follow to detect this type of programs here.
+These last two types of Malware (Adware and Spyware), are the most spread Malware through the Internet, and the most common cause of troubles to the end-user (and more benefits bring to a multitude of stakeholders).
+This is due to the fact they can pass as harmless applications, so it is easier to distribute them over the Internet.PUPs tend to be distributed through installers of other programs.
+That is to say, when we install a legitimate program, Adware or Spyware will be installed along with the main software.
+This type of installer is very common in a multitude of download pages.
+In Usitility we do not use these installers, and we scan our downloads in search of this type of program.
+You can look more information about the process we follow to detect this type of program here.

-That said, we can only recommend you to download a good Antivirus and a good Antispyware, and make all your downloads from a trusted sites such as Usitility.
+That said, we can only recommend you to download a good Antivirus and a good Antispyware, and make all your downloads from a trusted site such as Usitility.

 by Rubén Hernández